goblincoln/k8-guide/Module-1/setup.md

 [Return Home](/README.md)

-# Kubernetes Development Environment Setup (Windows)
+# Module 1: Kubernetes Development Environment Setup (Windows)

 This guide will help you set up a Kubernetes development environment on your Windows machine using WSL and RKE2.